Axial-field-induced chiral channels in an acoustic Weyl system

 \end{linenomath} is shifted in space as a function of $x$ as a result of minimally coupling the corresponding gauge field.
 Taking this viewpoint of inhomogeneous WP positions, it has recently been realized that the application of other space dependent perturbations can lead to effects alike the ones induced by a magnetic field both for graphene\cite{Vozmediano10} as well as for Weyl semimetals\cite{Liu13, Cortjio15, Grushin16, Pikulin16, Sumiyoshi16, Abbaszadeh17} For example, in reaction to an inhomogeneous uniaxial strain, the locations of the WPs are moved in space.\cite{Levy10, Grushin16, Pikulin16} The main difference to a real magnetic field is the chirality dependence of the shift \begin{linenomath}

 \end{linenomath} where $B_{5}$ is the y-component of an axial magnetic field\cite{Liu13, Landsteiner16} and moves WPs of opposite chiralities $s$ in opposite directions, cf. Fig.~\ref{fig:concept}a.
 Interestingly, the axial nature of the field, together with the chirality-dependence of Eq.~(\ref{eqn:dispersion}) leads to co-propagating chiral channels in the presence of an axial magnetic field.

-The axial field $B_5$ is deeply connected to the chiral anomaly discussed in high-energy physics.\cite{Adler69, Bell69, Bertlmann00, Landsteiner16, Gooth17} Here, we set out to measure the effect of an axial field in an acoustic system, where a $B_5$ is not a formal consequence of the chiral symmetry, but manifests itself in a set of chiral Landau levels.
-Moreover, the chosen ``gauge'' for $B_5$ will have observable effects in the surface physics of our phononic crystal.
+Here, we set out to measure the effect of an axial (background) field in an acoustic system, i.e. in pressure waves in air, where the conceptual idea of an inhomogeneous WP location leads to a set of chiral Landau levels.

 In a series of recent papers\cite{Xiao15b, Li17} a tight-binding model for an acoustic Weyl system has been proposed\cite{Xiao15b} and implemented.\cite{Li17} The starting point of the model of Ref.~\onlinecite{Xiao15b} are honeycomb layers with an in-plane hopping $t_n$ shown in gray in Fig.~\ref{fig:concept}b.
 The stacked honeycomb layers are coupled via small direct hoppings $t_d$ (red) and large chiral hoppings $t_c$ (yellow) which strongly break inversion symmetry.
-The resulting spectrum is characterized by the minimal number of four WPs for time reversal invariant systems.\cite{Liu13} Moreover, the strong inversion symmetry breaking leads to a maximal separation of the WPs which lie in the vicinity of the high symmetry points $K$, $K'$, $H$, $H'$ shown in Fig.~\ref{fig:concept}a (see App.~\ref{app:tight}).
+The resulting spectrum is characterized by the minimal number of four WPs for time reversal invariant systems.\cite{Liu13} Moreover, the strong inversion symmetry breaking leads to a maximal separation of the WPs which lie in the vicinity of the high symmetry points $K$, $K'$, $H$, $H'$ shown in Fig.~\ref{fig:concept}a (see Methods).

-We can now induce an axial field via a space-dependent sub-lattice potential $\propto B_{5}x\sigma_z$.\cite{Roy18} As the WPs with different chirality $s$ differ by the sign of $v_{zz}$ in Eq.~(\ref{eqn:weyl}), such a global term creates an axial field $\propto sB_{5}x\sigma_z$ in the low-energy theory (App.~\ref{app:tight}).
+We can now induce an axial field via an effective space-dependent sub-lattice potential $\propto B_{5}x\sigma_z$.\cite{Roy18} As the WPs with different chirality $s$ differ by the sign of $v_{zz}$ in Eq.~(\ref{eqn:weyl}), such a global term creates an axial field $\propto sB_{5}x\sigma_z$ in the low-energy theory (Methods).
 In other words, the WPs shift as shown in Fig.~\ref{fig:concept}a.